aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 ### Preparation

 You can use any linux host that is properly configured to access you AWS environment.
-The most straight forward way it to use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) directly from the [AWS Management Console](https://aws.amazon.com/console/) which requires minimum configuration.
+The most straight forward way is to use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) directly from the [AWS Management Console](https://aws.amazon.com/console/) which requires minimum configuration.
 However CloudShell is designed for focused, task-based activities.
 If you want to perform terminal-based tasks using an AWS service with more flexible timeouts, we recommend using our cloud-based IDE, [AWS Cloud9](https://docs.aws.amazon.com/cloud9), or launching and [connecting to an Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

 1. Install and configure the AWS CLI version 2.